speedment/speedment-doc/pages/predicate.md

 An informal notation of method references is made in the table above with \"!\" indicating the `Predicate::negate` method.
 I.e. it means that the Operation indicates a `Predicate` that will return the negated value.
 The notation \"ic\" means that the method reference shall be applied ignoring case
 " %}

+## String Predicate Examples
+Here is a list with examples for the *String Predicates*.
+The source code for the examples below can be found [here on GitHub](https://github.com/speedment/speedment-doc-examples/blob/master/src/main/java/com/speedment/documentation/predicate/StringPredicates.java)

+### isEmpty
+TBW

 ## Primitive Predicates
-For performance reasons, there are a number of primitive fields available too.
+For performance reasons, there are a number of primitive fields available in addition to reference field.
 By using a primitive field, unnecessary boxing and auto-boxing cam be avoided.
+Primitive fields also generates primitive predicates like `IntPredicate` or `LongPredicate`

 ### IntPrimitiveField
 TBW